TOAST-DOCS/API-Gateway/en/console-guide.md

 ### Backend Endpoint URL Override

 When passing the requests received by the API Gateway to the backend endpoint, the requests are (by default) passed to the backend endpoint URL defined in the stage.
-To override the backend endpoint URL regarding a specific method, set the backend endpoint URL override.
+To Override the backend endpoint URL concerning certain path or method, set up the redefinition of backend endpoint URL.

-1. In the Stage tab, select the stage.
+1. On the **Stage** tab, select a stage.
+2. Select the **Setup** tab.
-2. In the Stage tree screen, select the method to override the backend endpoint URL.
+3. Select the path or method to redefine the backend endpoint URL in the Stage Tree screen.
-3. Turn on override of the backend endpoint URL.
+4. Turn on override of the backend endpoint URL.
     - Writes the backend endpoint URL to which the request received by API Gateway is to be pass.
     - Can include the sub-path in it.
         - e.g. https://api.nhn.com , https://api.nhn.com/apis